 When doctors diagnose panic attacks, they look for specific symptoms.
 These are identified after the panic attack, and individuals are in care.
 People need at least four of these signs of a panic attack, which include:

 - Nausea and dizziness

 - Feeling cold or hot

 - Feeling detached from oneself

 - Fear of dying

 Keep in mind that these are not all of the symptoms of panic attacks.
 Some people also experience choking and numbing sensations.
-When they have four of these symptoms at the same time, these symptoms and others are used to determine if an individual endured a panic attack after the fact.
+At the same time, these symptoms and others are used to determine if an individual endured a panic attack after the fact.
 Learning to recognize them in yourself or others is an excellent first step in getting the mental health treatment necessary.

 Myth: Panic Attacks Feel the Same to Everyone

 Since there are ubiquitous signs of a panic attack, people often think they feel the same for everyone.
 When doctors ask people to describe a panic attack, they usually have very different answers.
 One reason is that people don’t explain things the same way.
 However, the other reason is that panic attacks don’t feel quite the same to everyone.
 Because of that, some people feel a rush of heat or feel flushed, while others feel cold.
 For people who don’t understand this fact, it’s difficult to pinpoint the symptoms of panic attacks.